 The show was a spinoff of Mull’s character, Barth Gimble, from Mary Hartman, Mary Hartman, where Barth runs his own talk show in the small town of Fernwood, Ohio.
 While it was a new format at the time, it would be one later repeated by The Larry Sanders Show.

-- Where to watch: a handful of episodes are available on YouTube (opens in new tab)
+How to watch Fernwood 2 Night: a handful of episodes are available on YouTube

 3. Good Times